 - EveryMile Wobble Balance Board

 Best Balance Boards Reviewed

 Otherwise, known as wobble boards, balance boards are lots of fun, but hard to master.
 Here are our best balance boards for beginners, seniors, and advanced athletes:

-Made of gorgeous finished wood, the StrongTek does more than just look good.
-This board is built to be sturdy, as it’s able to hold 350 pounds.
+Made of gorgeous finished wood, the StrongTek doesn’t just look good.
+This board is built to be sturdy with a weight capacity of 350 pounds.

-With anti-slip pads on the base and sides, it won’t scratch your floor or slide out from underneath of you when you’re flailing to find balance.
+With anti-slip pads on the base and sides, it won’t scratch your floor or slide out from underneath you when you’re flailing about, trying to find your balance.

 The StrongTek balance board has a single directional rocker, so you can only balance forward and back.
-However, this makes it the best balance board for seniors who are looking to regain balance they had lost due to the horrible aging process.
+However, this makes it the best balance board for seniors who are looking to regain the balance that naturally diminishes over time.